 Although the entire lung is affected there is a predilection for:

 Other features to be sought include hyperinflation, regions of consolidation, lymph node enlargement, pneumothorax and pulmonary arterial hypertension.

-Chest x-rays are insensitive to the early changes of cystic fibrosis, with changes seen on HRCT in 65% of patients with CF and normal CXR 6.
+Chest radiographs are insensitive to the early changes of cystic fibrosis, with changes seen on HRCT in 65% of patients with CF and normal chest radiographs 6.
 Later changes include:

 - lobar collapse

 - pulmonary arterial enlargement due to pulmonary arterial hypertension is seen in patients with long-standing disease